 Self-harm is not always an indicator of suicidal thoughts, but it can cause more harm than a teenager intended and lead to medical complications or death, making it as dangerous as a suicide attempt.

 When a teenager is deeply depressed, they may begin to contemplate suicide, feeling like life is too hard or the world would be better off without them.
 First, remind your child how much they mean to you and then seek help from a mental health professional.

-Thoughts of suicide or incredibly dangerous.
-If you feel like your teen is in crisis, contact the National Suicide Prevention Hotline at 1-800-273-8255.
+Thoughts of suicide are incredibly dangerous.
+If you feel like your teen is in crisis, contact the 988 Suicide & Crisis Lifeline.